ian512549/new-nc-flix/README.md

 3. Query the database to retrieve all the films released in the 90s which have a rating greater than the total average.

-4. Query the database to find the amount of copies in stock, across **all** stores, of the top rated film of the five most recently released films.
+4. Query the database to find the amount of films in stock, across **all** stores, of the top rated film of the five most recently released films.

 5. Query the database to find a list of all the locations customers live in which **don't** contain a store.